elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 To keep things simple, we are going to make the following assumptions:

 * You run Ubuntu 20.04 (focal) or later.
+* You have at least 32GB free memory and 50GB of disk space.
+* You have access to the internet for downloading the required snaps and charms.

 Create a Nimbus Ubuntu 20.04 VM
 ===============================